Frank Walter: Seclusion in Antigua

 In the late 1960s, Walter became involved in politics and wrote manifestos for the Antigua and Barbuda National Democratic Party.
-In 1971 he ran and was defeated by his relation, Sir George Walter in Antigua's race for prime minister.
-He chose to retire from public life and dedicate himself to his art practice in small studios in central St. John's.
+In 1971, he ran and was defeated by his relation, Sir George Walter, in Antigua's race for prime minister.
+Frank Walter chose to retire from public life and dedicate himself to his art practice in small studios in central St. John's.
 He worked as a photographer and a painter during this period, selling mostly small Polaroid photographs and tiny paintings of letters of the alphabet and landscape to tourists.
 No one knew of his larger-scale abstract and figurative paintings, which were done in secret, and stored for a large-scale exhibition that he planned but was never realized.

-In 1993, Walter designed and built a house and art studio in the picturesque countryside above Falmouth Harbour where he lived until his death in 2009 in peaceful isolation.
+In 1993, Walter designed and built a house and art studio in the picturesque countryside above Falmouth Harbour, where he lived until his death in 2009 in peaceful isolation.
 He sited the structures to enjoy spectacular views of Sugarloaf Mountain, Monk's Hill, Falmouth Harbour, and the sea, and dwelt in close proximity to nature.
 Without running water or electricity, Walter grew much of his own food, and lived near his relations who were organic farmers.
 His home was filled with paintings and sculpture that he made in secrecy and carefully arranged in his house.
 He was also surrounded by stacks of books on philosophy, law, history, botany, and heraldry.
-Walter's creative process relied on a multidisciplinary approach and a collection of curio to generate what Walter Benjamin identified in his 1931 essay "Unpacking My Library" as a "dialectical tension between the poles of order and disorder."
+Walter's creative process relied on a multidisciplinary approach and a collection of curio to generate what Walter Benjamin identified in his 1931 essay "Unpacking My Library" as a "dialectical tension between the poles of order and disorder".

 While he revered his paintings, Walter's sculptures held a talismanic power for him.
 They were kept close to him and never for sale to anyone as he believed they connected him to another world.
 He depicted figures as varied as ancient Arawak people, Antiguan farmers, European royalty, and men from outer space.

 He revisited his memories in remarkable detail in painting and writing and explored nature as an avid environmentalist and student of science.
 Many portraits and landscapes drew upon his memories of travel in Scotland and Europe, and he classified his broad range of paintings as galactic, scientific, heraldic, and abstract.